sstsimulator/sst-macro/docs/manual/manual.md

-### Section 5.1: Basic Application porting<a name="sec:skel:basic"></a>

-There are three parts to successfully taking a C++ code and turning it into a running application.
+**Basic Application porting** \label{sec:skel:basic} There are three parts to successfully taking a C++ code and turning it into a running application.

 -   Redirected linkage: Rather than linking to MPI, pThreads, or other parallel libraries (or even calling `hostname`), these functions must be redirected to SST-macro rather than actually executing.
 If you compiled with the `--enable-replacement-headers` flag, you get all redirected linkage for free by using